shubhvjain/commit-to-memory/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Notes

+When the app loads, only the app module is loaded.
+The main module is the home page where links other pages are displayed.
+Modules are lazy-loaded when the user navigates from the home page.

+There are 3  main modules in the project:
+- `core` : this has the main functionality: creating flashcards and reviewing them
+- `settings`: all user configurable settings. like flashcard types, review systems
+- `plugins`: additional features. like statistics, searching flashcards, creating quizzes